enkidevs/curriculum/Linux/Permissions & Users/understanding-umask.md

 ---
 ## Revision

-What `umask` value makes the new files only accessible by the user that created them?
+What `umask` value makes the new files only accessible to the user who created them?

 ???
 *077